-The difficulties of measuring cultural values are, of course, not unique to ES discourse and research.
+The difficulties of measuring cultural values are not unique to ES discourse and research.
 Efforts to measure CES were preceded by attempts to quantify and monetarize the value of 'culture' and cultural heritage (O'Brien, 2010; Throsby, 2001, 2006; Hutter and Throsby, 2008).
-Prior to the spending cuts of the 1980s and the new emphasis on 'impact' beyond the cultural sphere, the value of culture - defined, for valuation purposes, as the human-created world of the arts, whether that value resides in objects, experience or institutions - was also traditionally conveyed in terms of values that were intrinsic and intangible rather than instrumental and tangible.
+Prior to the spending cuts of the 1980s and the new emphasis on 'impact' beyond the cultural sphere, the value of culture - culture, defined, for valuation purposes, as the human-created world of the arts, whether that value resides in objects, experience or institutions - was also traditionally conveyed in terms of values that were intrinsic and intangible rather than instrumental and tangible.

-An already loud chorus of voices (which includes the authors of UK NEA) emphasizes the awkwardness of the fit between cultural values and the conventional tools of ES research.
-AH researchers cannot afford to abandon the field to scholars more at ease and conversant with ES assumptions, language and objectives.
-If they revel in (and retreat into) the immeasurability of CES values, they marginalize and effectively disenfranchise themselves in ES discussions, increasingly the risk that CES are undervalued and underpriced relative to other forms of ES.
-They should participate not in spite of but precisely because their natural tendency is to increase the number of questions and reduce the number of answers.
-A particularly productive role they can assume is to involve themselves in the research and development phase of operating procedures more appropriate to AH perspectives, modes of expression and communication than some of those that feature in current ES research.
+The role of this specially convened AHWG is not to chime in with the already loud chorus of voices (which includes those of many UK NEA researchers) that emphasizes the awkwardness of the fit between cultural values and the conventional tools of ES research.
+AH researchers cannot afford to abandon the field to scholars who are more at ease and conversant with ES assumptions, language and objectives.
+To revel in (and retreat into) the immeasurability of CES values would be to marginalize and effectively disenfranchise ourselves in ES discussions, increasingly the risk that CES are undervalued and underpriced relative to the other forms of ES.
+Arts and humanities scholars should participate not in spite of but precisely because our natural tendency is to increase the number of questions and reduce the number of answers.
+One of the most productive roles we can assume is to involve ourselves in the research and development phase of operating procedures more appropriate to AH perspectives, modes of expression and communication than some of those that currently feature in ES research.

-Instead of rejecting the ES approach outright, or persisting with the production of rarefied research that fails to engage with current environmental concerns, AH researchers can help mitigate the oversimplifications that stem from reliance on the comfort and predictability of an operational mode.
+Instead of rejecting the ES approach outright, or persisting with the production of rarefied research that fails to engage with current environmental concerns, AH researchers can help mitigate the oversimplifications that stem from reliance on the comfort and predictability of a single operational mode in constructive ways.
 Moreover, the moment is right for AH intervention.
 This conducive climate has been fostered by two incidents involving trees: the proposed privatisation of England's public forest estate (2010-12) and the affliction of ash trees by fungal disease (Chalara fraxinea).

 The consultation process regarding the proposed forest estate privatisation provides UK NEAFO WP6 with an example of the conceptualization, application and recognition of shared, social, cultural and plural values that usually lie dormant but were rendered explicit by this catalyst (conflict) point (WP6 Report: 57-58).
 The final report of the Independent Panel on Forestry (July 2012) on the proposed forests privatisation not only confirmed the depth of the UK public's cultural and emotional investment in trees, woodland and forest.
-It also highlighted the importance of nurturing a 'new woodland culture' (Independent Panel on Forestry, Final Report, July 2012).
+It also highlighted the importance of nurturing a 'new woodland culture' (Independent Panel on Forestry, 2012).